robertvunabandi/SimpleTodo/README.md

 Understanding how the android app works was a bit challenging, but it's very elegant even though it does not all make sense.
 For some reason, I tried to "System.out.println" one of variables with "R.string.stringName", but that did not work for some reasons.
 Otherwise, the app was fun to build.

+I tried to implement the edit function but did not complete it.
+So, although it sends the user to another activity, it does not work...

 ## License

     Copyright [2017] [Robert M. Vunabandi]